 Contributors are sent proofs; however, the production process does not allow minor changes.
 Only changes in the title, author list or significant scientific or historical errors will be permitted at this stage.
 The publishing team will approve all corrections.
 We reserve the right to make the final decision about matters of style and the size of tables and figures.

 Decisions are reversed on appeal only if we become convinced that the original decision was a severe mistake, not merely a borderline call that could have gone either way.
 Further consideration may be merited if a referee made substantial errors of fact or showed evidence of bias, but only if a reversal of that referee’s opinion would have changed the original decision.
-Similarly, disputes on factual issues need not be decided unless they were critical to the outcome.
-Thus, after careful consideration of the authors’ points, most appeals will be rejected.
+Similarly, disputes on factual issues need not be decided unless they are critical to the outcome.
+Thus, most appeals will be rejected after carefully considering the authors’ points.

 If an appeal merits further consideration, we reserve the right to send the authors’ response or the revised paper to the original referee(s).